 A Place of HOPE

-Project Canaan is a 1,000 hectare large-scale land development project being designed to come alongside Africans and bring expertise, resources and heart together to find a holistic solution to a complex set of issues.
-It will provide training and employment, while supporting orphans and vulnerable children on the property and across the nation.
+Project Canaan is a 1,000-hectare large-scale sustainability project.
+Designed to bring expertise, resources, and heart together.
+Project Canaan is able to provide training, employment and support for orphans and vulnerable children on the property and across the nation.

-Project Canaan Farm (PCF) has multiple approaches to agriculture utilizing both outdoor and greenhouse crop production, dairy farming, the raising of chickens and goats, and the production of fruit wherever possible on the land.
-Proceeds from farming will be used to help Project Canaan be a sustainable community, as well as help support the children and churches across the country that Heart for Africa (Canada) has partnered with.
+The Project Canaan Farm has multiple approaches to agriculture utilizing both outdoor and greenhouse crop production, dairy farming, the raising of chickens and goats, and the production of fruit wherever possible on the land.
+Proceeds from farming are used to help Project Canaan be a sustainable community, as well as support the children and churches across the country that Heart for Africa (Canada) has partnered with.

-As of June 2018, we have 191 abandoned/orphaned children living at Project Canaan and we employ 280+ people from the surrounding community.
-Each Swazi employed is responsible for feeding an average of 13 people at home, meaning actually 3,640 people directly benefit from Project Canaan.
+We have 400+ abandoned/orphaned children living at Project Canaan and we employ over 400 people from the surrounding community.
+Each Swazi employed is responsible for feeding an average of 7 people at home, meaning actually more than 2,800 people directly benefit from Project Canaan.

-We receive a new baby on average every 9-10 days.
-If this trend continues we will have 268 children living on Project Canaan by the year 2020, so we must plan for housing, education, staffing and food production with these numbers in mind.
+We receive a new baby every 9 days on average, so we must plan for housing, education, staffing and food production with these numbers in mind.